 Crucial Factor of Intent in Sex Crime Cases

 So, the answer is yes.
 That could be a defense in a sex crime case.
-You have to actually have the intent to touch the person in a sexual manner.
+You have to have the intent to touch the person sexually.

 Now, of course, in assessing whether or not that defense might be successful, the police and the prosecutors are going to be: